 When you start a claim for the harm caused by a data breach, it could be composed of two heads of compensation.
 They are material and non-material damages, which we shall look at in a moment.
 Importantly, for both elements, you will need to look at the harm that has already been caused as well as any that could result in the future.

 Non-material damages are compensation that could be paid to cover any pain or suffering that has resulted from the breach.
-Generally, this could be used where you’ve suffered anxiety, distress and similar conditions.
+Generally, this could be used where you’ve suffered psychological injuries like anxiety, distress and similar conditions.
 If your medical assessment says that you will continue to suffer from these problems in the future, that should be considered during your claim.